Chocobozzz/PeerTube/README.md

 ### Backend

-  * The backend whould be a REST API
+  * The backend is a REST API
-  * Servers would communicate with each others with it
+  * Servers communicate with each others through it
+    * A network is composed by servers that communicate between them
-    * Each server of a network has a list of all other servers of the network
+    * Each server of a network has a list of all other servers of this network
-    * When a new installed server wants to join a network, it just has to get the list of the servers via one server and tell them "Hi I'm new in the network, communicate with me too please"
+    * When a new installed server wants to join a network, it just has to get the servers list through a server that is already in the network and tell "Hi I'm new in the network, communicate with me and share me your servers list please".
+Then the server will "make friend" with each server of this list
     * Each server has its own users who query it (search videos, where the torrent URI of this specific video is...)
-    * Server begins to seed and sends to the other servers of the network the video information (name, short description, torrent URI) of a new uploaded video
+    * If an user upload a video, the server seeds it and sends the video informations (name, short description, torrent URI...) to each server of the network
     * Each server has a RSA key to encrypt and sign communications with other servers
   * A server is a tracker responsible for all the videos uploaded in it
   * Even if nobody watches a video, it is seeded by the server where the video was uploaded
-  * A server would run webtorrent-hybrid to be a bridge with webrtc/standard bittorrent protocol
   * A network can live and evolve by expelling bad pod (with too many downtimes for example)
+  * A server **would** run webtorrent-hybrid to be a bridge with webrtc/standard bittorrent protocol

 See the ARCHITECTURE.md for more informations.
 Do not hesitate to give your opinion :)